andyburu/BioMIDI/README.md

 ## TODO
 1. Add more scales to Scalezor
-2. Let motion2MIDI splitt the screen and send multiple CC messages
-3. Experiment with picking notes from cool note progressions
+2. Experiment with picking notes from cool note progressions
-4. Add somekind of semi random effect changes, so keep the interest for longer periods of time
+3. Add somekind of semi random effect changes, so keep the interest for longer periods of time
-5. Make proper python naming of files, classes and packages
+4. Make proper python naming of files, classes and packages

 ## DONE
 1. Let the motion dector take a MIDI input singal from the heart beat to synchronize